 She answered with her vision directed towards her feet – Well… I have just begun with writing a non-fictional piece about relationship and stuff.
 I hope it comes out well.
 For now I would rather concentrate on bread pudding… she said shifting her gaze from her feet to me.

-Well course.
+Well ofcourse.
 Now that you have agreed to get your tickets cancelled unlike that day …it definitely calls for a celebration.

 She looked at me as if trying to access my motives and my truthfulness.